 Lights Festival is another incredible reason to make your way to the city and see the magic happen by the BMO Harris Bank Magnificent Mile.

-An hour away from Chicago, Rockford starts their holiday season on November 24th this year.
+An hour away from Chicago, Rockford starts their holiday season on November 30th this year.
 Their Stroll on State runs 2-9 pm and is a fun winter event with a variety of activities around the city.
-This free community event attracted more than 82,500 guests last year.
-It starts with wagon rides, special Christmas theater performances, and indoor ice skating, but really kicks it into a high gear with a Stroll on State’s Merry & Bright Holiday Parade
+This free community event attracted more than 82,500+ guests last year.
+It starts with wagon rides, special Christmas theater performances, and indoor ice skating, but really kicks it into high gear with a Stroll on State’s Merry & Bright Holiday Parade.

 Our favorite is Randy Finch Ice Brigades live ice sculpting is back this year.
 If you wanted to witness first hand the art of ice sculpting, this is the place to go to.
-Another highlight of this event is a magical ensemble of tuba performers performing “Merry TUBACHRISTMAS”.
+Another highlight of this event is two Fire & Ice displays along with the S’mores stations.
+There will be fun activities and show on three different stages around the area.
 Also, don’t leave the event until you see City of Rockford Christmas Tree Lighting Ceremony and the Sky Lights Fireworks Show right after.
 It will absolutely be worth the drive.

 Quad Cities, Illinois/Iowa

-The gardens at the Quad City Botanical Center in the Quad Cities are in winter bloom again with thousands of glowing lights during the second annual Winter Nights Winter Lights on December 1-January 6.
+The gardens at the Quad City Botanical Center in the Quad Cities are in winter bloom again with thousands of glowing lights during the third annual Winter Nights Winter Lights on December 4 -January 4.
 Bundle up, stroll the gardens in Rock Island at night then warm up inside at the hot chocolate bar.
 Bring the kids for crafts or plan your visit on one of the special event nights.
-Hours: Wednesday-Sunday 4:30-8:30 pm. (closed Dec.
-2, 25, 31, Jan.
-1)
+There are also special appearances by musicians and singers.
+Open Wednesday-Sunday as well as on Christmas Eve, New Year’s Eve and the night of New Year’s Day.

 Fort Wayne, Indiana